 2. Eat Moderate-Sized, Healthy Meals

-A healthy meal should be rich in color (include many vegetables) and include no processed foods, no sugar or additives (such as artificial sweeteners, aspartame, msg, and phosphateshave).
+A healthy meal should be rich in color (including many vegetables) and include no processed foods, no sugar or additives (such as artificial sweeteners, aspartame, or msg).

 If you’re still wondering what to eat, the Mediterranean diet has been shown to be beneficial.
 For supplements, most available over-the-counter multivitamins are sufficient as daily supplements. (*)